zanio/quizapi/README.md

 # Getting Started

 ### Reference Documentation
 This is a project to demonstrate RESTful API with spring boot .
-The task is to build a book quizapi. you can find the hosted documentation @ [QuizApi](https://documenter.getpostman.com/view/7638519/UVCB94RP)
+The task is to build a  Quiz Api. you can find the hosted documentation @ [QuizApi](https://documenter.getpostman.com/view/7638519/UVCB94RP)

 ### DEVELOPMENT